ede73/diagrammer/README.md

 ```

 It'll make 5 vertex groups:
-1) Beginning of the conditional block, the **if** part ie. *something would happen*, vertices a1,b1 (or links if the vertices were introduced earlier)
+1) Beginning of the conditional block, the **if** part ie. *something would happen*, vertices a1,b1 (or edges if the vertices were introduced earlier)
-2) Elseif section **something probably would not happen**, vertices a2,b2 (or links if the vertices were introduced earlier)
+2) Elseif section **something probably would not happen**, vertices a2,b2 (or edges if the vertices were introduced earlier)
 3) **or if i see a flying bird* part and it's vertices
 4) Else part and it's vertices
 5) End of the conditional block, no vertices